Top 7 Centerview Partners Interview QuestionsUpdated:

 Of course, from an M&A perspective maybe it'd be best if stock buybacks (and dividends) were banned.
 Then M&A activity would explode as companies flush with cash ran around trying to buy whatever looks remotely accretive.

 Fortunately, Centerview lists all of their completed transactions online here.
-In the world of restructuring, Centerview had an extremely busy 2020 (although a quieter 2021 thus far, as is to be expected given the enviroment).
+In the world of restructuring, Centerview had an extremely busy 2020 (although a quieter 2021 thus far, as is to be expected given the environment).

 Notably, Centerview advised an ad hoc group of 1L and 2L lenders in the Serta Simmons restructuring.
 I actually wrote a whole guide on this transaction, because it was the most notable (and controversial!) of 2020.
 You can find that in the members area of the course if you're interested.